Buttery black eyed peas in minutes! This black eyed peas curry, or lobia masala, is so easy to make in an instant pot.

 This is my mom’s recipe – although, hers is slightly different every time she makes it because she doesn’t use “measurements” when she cooks (real deal Indian mamas don’t do the whole “measuring” thing).
 I’ve also adapted this recipe so that you can make it in an electronic pressure cooker, like an Instant Pot.
 I’m sure you can also easily adapt this to make it on the stovetop too if you’d like.

-My mom would make black eyed peas fairly often while I was growing up, especially on New Years Day in our house.
-It’s thought to bring good luck.
+My mom would make black eyed peas fairly often while I was growing up, especially on New Years Day in our house because it’s thought to bring good luck.
 I always thought this was an Indian superstition (or maybe just a thing that we believed in our house?), but it turns out that black eyed peas are considered good luck in many other cultures too!
-Even here in the US (mainly in southern states)!
+Even here in the US (mainly in southern states).
 I wouldn’t wait for a holiday to make this though – it’s so easy that you can make it any time you want!